na-na-hi/renget/archive/oaicards.md

 UJB:
 `Progress the scene at a natural slow pace.
 Go one scene at a time, do not summarise or finish the scene in the same reply.
 Respond as {{char}}, be proactive, take decisions that are in character.
-Describe the consequences of my actions in RP.`
+Describe the consequences of {{user}}'s actions in RP.`

-######Prompt better
+####Prompt better

-[Introduction to prompt design](https://console.anthropic.com/docs/prompt-design) by Anthropic for basic prompting guide.
-Applies to most LLMs in general I would say.
+Your own messages (prompts) are just as important as your system prompts (card details)

-The only difference for our case is that Anthropic uses `Human:` and `Assistant:` to distinguish the speakers in one long message whereas OAI uses a list of messages, each tagged with one of the different roles explained earlier.
+[Introduction to prompt design](https://console.anthropic.com/docs/prompt-design) by Anthropic is a good guide for learning the basics of prompting.
+This applies to most LLMs in general I would say.

 You don't want to spell out your complete intentions, that's not fun, but you want to spell out enough words so that the AI is about to pick up on your hints.
 This of course depends on the model you are using.
 Remember that LLMs are trained on natural language.
 So take full advantage of the English language.